tmfreiberg/primes_in_intervals/examples.md

 ```
 ![SegmentLocal](images/examples/PSEXP17_76_NESTwinners_tail10.png)

 And now we can grok everything with an animation...
+Actually, these not-necessarily-predictions look half-decent, given that there are only about $1000$ intervals being used for the data.

 ```python
 # HH = [64, 68, 72, 76, 80]